parasnaren/Link-Prediction-in-Social-Network/README.md

 # Link-Prediction-in-Social-Network
-Given a snapshot of a social network,  we infer which new interactions among its members are likely to occur in the near future.
+Given a snapshot of a social network,  we infer which new interactions among its members are likely to occur in the near future?

 As a part of  the Hike Social Network Prediction Hackathon: Hikeathon, we were given a set 3 datasets: